-PHYSIOLOGY In addition to teaching, the student may be given the opportunity to participate in seminars and monographic courses.
+In addition to the teaching activity, the student can be given the opportunity to participate in seminars and monographic courses.
 The topics of the activities are not subject to examination.
-The acquisition of the assigned hours takes place only with a mandatory frequency of 100% and eligibility is expected.
+The acquisition of the assigned hours occurs only with a mandatory frequency of 100% and eligibility is required.